 Most HSPs are constitutively expressed; however, HSPs are also induced upon stress to allow cells to respond and adapt, and are therefore referred to as “stress proteins”.
 One of the key functions of chaperones is to cooperate with degradation systems to limit the accumulation of aggregation-prone proteins, a hallmark of many age-related neurodegenerative diseases.
 Genetic and experimental evidence demonstrates a direct link between imbalances in proteostasis, accumulation of protein-RNA aggregates and amyotrophic lateral sclerosis (ALS), Alzheimer’s disease (AD), frontotemporal dementia (FTD), and motor neuropathies.
 Moreover, mutations in small HSPs and co-chaperones (BAG3) cause neuromuscular diseases.

 Due to the increasing average age of the population, the socioeconomic burden of these disorders is incrementing, urging us to find therapies that can delay their onset and alleviate or cure their symptoms.
-Research aimed at understanding the physiological functions of stress proteins, how they maintain protein-RNA homeostasis, and how their expression is regulated will be essential for the identification of drugs that will ensure a healthy proteome and healthy ageing.
+The research aimed at understanding the physiological functions of stress proteins, how they maintain protein-RNA homeostasis, and how their expression is regulated will be essential for the identification of drugs that will ensure a healthy proteome and healthy ageing.

 Heat shock proteins: Further research and understanding